Building a healthier feed: Private location trace intersection driven feed recommendations

-This is an almost exactly analogous approach as the algorithm above, this time just optimizing for shared experiences and memories or shared cultural taste (insofar as meme preferences denote cultural taste).
+This is an almost exactly analogous approach as the algorithm above, this time just optimizing for shared experiences and memories or shared cultural taste.

-A fundamental principle in the building of new social ecosystems has to be pluralistic solutions to problems and user choice between these solutions.
-While location-based feed recommendation may not be a catch-all solution to fixing the problems with modern feeds, this extendable framework can help build multiple feed recommendation systems, which can be combined with a diverse array of feed recommendation algorithms that optimize towards different goals.

 This in turn goes a long way to address a fundamental question: do users actually want this feature?
 In a bottom-up social media ecosystem, users have the choice to use, or not use, any given set of features so long as there is a plurality of interoperable interface providers.
 In general, users may desire not to optimize for social capital, preferring plain entertainment, or purely shared taste as in the above example.
 While no solution will be possible without any user demand, this approach works to incentivise user uptake of data availability for matching through the desire to appear on friends' feeds, in turn requiring you to share data.